fieldtrip/website/tutorial/coregistration_opm.md

 ## Introduction

-- What will you learn from this tutorial?
-- What does this tutorial expect as background understanding or skills?
-- Which topics are not covered in this tutorial?_

 Optically Pumped Magnetometers (OPMs) are magnetic field sensors that can be used for MEG.
 Conventionally SQUID sensors are used for MEG; SQUIDs are superconductive sensors that require cryocooling, and hence need to be placed as an array in a fixed helmet-shaped dewar.
 OPMs do not require cryocooling and can be placed individually.

 Due to their small size and flexibility, different strategies are used to place OPM sensors on the head.
 Some labs use flexible caps, like EEG and fNIRS caps.
 These flexible caps don't constrain the orientation of the sensors very well, which means that the sensor orientation relative to the head can change during the experiment depending on the head orientation and that the sensors can wobble due to movement.
 Since the magnetic field measured with MEG is a vector, the measurement is sensitive to these orientation differences.

-To ensure a well-defined sensor orientation, we often use helmets that place the OPM sensors relative to the head.
+To ensure a well-defined sensor placement, we often use helmets that place the OPM sensors relative to the head.
 These helmets can be designed and 3-D printed to fit optimally to the individual head, or can be designed as standard helmets to fit multiple participants (with different sized helmets for children and adults).
 For a good interpretation of the MEG signals recorded with the OPM sensors over the head, it is important to coregister the OPM sensors (location and orientation) with the head.
 Also for source reconstruction it is required to coregister the sensors with the anatomical MRI, the volume conduction model, and the source model.
 As a side note, for conventional SQUID-based MEG coregistration is also relevant, but here the coregistration procedure is more easily standardized.

 This tutorial demonstrates four different methods for coregistering OPM sensors that are placed in a standard helmet to the subjects head.
 It demonstrates each of the methods, including data that you can download to carry out all steps yourself.
 Furthermore, it discusses the advantages and disadvantages of each method.
+The data for this tutorial can be downloaded [here](https://download.fieldtriptoolbox.org/tutorial/coregistration_opm/) from our download server.
 In this tutorial we will _not_ consider the coregistration of OPM sensors in flexible EEG-like caps.
 We will also _not_ discuss the coregistration of individually designed 3D printed helmets, as for those the coregistration is usually part of the design process and the helmet will fit only one way on the participant's head.

-Furthermore, this tutorial will also not cover the processing of the MEG signals recorded from the participants brain, this is covered in the **[preprocessing_opm](/tutorial/preprocessing_opm)** tutorial.
+Finally, this tutorial will also not cover the processing of the MEG signals recorded from the participants brain, this is covered in the **[preprocessing_opm](/tutorial/preprocessing_opm)** tutorial.

 ## Background

 The common aim of the three coregistration methods that we explore in this tutorial is to align geometrical objects - i.e. 'things' that have a position and orientation in 3D-space - with respect to one another.
 Ultimately, we want know the location  of the OPM MEG sensors relative to the participant's head.
 In the examples below, the OPM MEG sensors are expressed relative to a coordinate system that is defined by the Fieldline smart helmet, which leaves some freedom in the exact position of the head.
 For reasons outlined below (inspired by arguments that facilitate the downstream analysis of the MEG signals, e.g. for group level analysis), it is custom to start from (or end up with) a coordinate system that is defined based on anatomical landmarks on the participant's head.
-Some basic background about coordinate systems, and the exact definition of some widely used coordinate systems is given in this **[FAQ](/faq/coordsys)**.
-To this end, we need to compute  with In order to achieve this, we need to first ensure that the 3D coordinate system, in which the spatial coordinates are expressed, is the same for the objects that are used for the coregistration.
+Some basic background about coordinate systems, and the exact definition of some widely used coordinate systems is given in this **[FAQ](/faq/coordsys)**.  on.

 ## Procedure